 Thankfully, while massively fast, the Audi RS3 Saloon is also very easy to drive.
 All models come with Audi’s signature quattro four-wheel-drive system that’ll help you stay in control in slippery conditions and launch you out of corners as fast as Usain Bolt’s pet greyhound.

 It’s even fairly easy to drive around town.
-Sure, you’ll feel bumps through the seat more than in the standard A3 but it softens jarring thuds from potholes impressively well – especially with the optional £995 adaptive suspension fitted, which allows you soften and stiffen the car’s suspension at the press of a button.
+Sure, you’ll feel bumps through the seat more than in the standard A3 but it smooths out jarring thuds from potholes impressively well – especially with the optional adaptive suspension fitted, which allows you soften and stiffen the car’s suspension at the press of a button.

 Unfortunately, there are a few flies in the RS3’s ointment.
-Its burbling turbocharged five-cylinder engine might sound fantastic from the outside but its enthusiastic crackles and bangs are relatively muted from the driver’s seat.
+Its burbling turbocharged five-cylinder engine might be hugely strong and sound fantastic from the outside but its enthusiastic crackles and bangs are relatively muted from the driver’s seat.
 It isn’t exactly cheap to run, either – Audi claims it’ll return 34mpg but you’ll be lucky to see a figure in the high twenties.
 Still, with performance this impressive, that shouldn’t really come as a surprise.

 Practicality is another area where the RS3 Saloon loses a few points.
 There’s less headroom in the back than you get in the five-door RS3 Sportback and its boot is significantly smaller, too.
 Even the two-door M2 can carry an extra suitcase and a few more small bags than the RS3 Saloon.

-Thankfully, its cabin looks and feels fantastic.
+Thankfully, the Audi RS3 Saloon’s cabin looks and feels fantastic.
 Almost every inch comes with a leather, suede-like Alcantara or soft plastic finish and plenty of brushed metallic trims and high-tech touches make sure you won’t mistake it for a 2.0-litre diesel A3.

 The Virtual Cockpit digital driver’s display, for example, comes as standard on this high-performance RS model.
 It replaces conventional analogue dials with a futuristic configurable screen and even gets a special RS mode that displays a huge rev-counter right in your eyeline.

-Unfortunately, while the RS3 gets plenty of equipment as standard including figure-hugging sports seats, you’ll still have to pay extra for adjustable lumbar support and automatic emergency braking – a feature that’ll help avoid low-speed collisions by braking for you if it senses an obstacle ahead.
+Unfortunately, while the Audi RS3 Saloon gets plenty of equipment as standard including figure-hugging sports seats, you’ll still have to pay extra for adjustable lumbar support and automatic emergency braking – a feature that’ll help avoid low-speed collisions by braking for you if it senses an obstacle ahead.